An independent research database No paid placement · No referral fees

 "After-hours is $X callout, $Y/hr."
 Disclosed before the truck leaves.
 Anything else is a bill you'll have to argue.

 "24/7 emergency electrician" on a website doesn't mean much.
 A working sparky's voicemail tells you who else to call.
-A cowboy answers the phone, says yes to everything, shows up four hours later with no licence number.
+A high-risk operator answers the phone, says yes to everything, shows up four hours later with no licence number.

 Ask this, exactly